 Section 12.
 Voting.
 Except as otherwise expressly required by law, the affirmative vote of a majority of the Directors present at any meeting at which a quorum is present shall be the act of the Board of Directors.
 Each Director shall have one vote.
 Voting by proxy is not permitted.

 Section 13.
 Electronic Meeting/Attendance.
-Any Director may participate in a meeting of the Board of Directors by means of a conference telephone or an electronic device that allows all persons participating in the meeting to hear each other.
+Any Director may participate in a meeting of the Board of Directors by means of a conference telephone, video conferencing, or other electronic means that allows all persons attending in the meeting to participate.
 Participation by electronic means shall be the equivalent to presence in person at the meeting for purposes of determining a quorum.
 A Director participating by electronic means shall be entitled to vote on any matter coming before the meeting.
-In the event a time-sensitive issue requiring a Board decision arises between regularly scheduled Boards of Directors' meetings, the Chair or designee has the authority to call for an electronic vote.
+In the event a time-sensitive issue requiring a Board decision arises between regularly scheduled Boards of Directors' meetings, the Chair or designee has the authority to call for an vote via electronic means (email, text, messaging, etc.).
+Results of such a vote shall be recorded by the Chair or designee in supplemental meeting minutes to be filed.

 Section 14.
 No Compensation.
 Directors shall serve without compensation.